A Whole Life Path: Abiding in Stillness, Engaging with Wisdom

 To register please complete the application form which will collect information about your retreat history, medical information, and psychological health.
 This is to assess the suitability of this retreat for you.
 The teachers will carefully look at this and you may be asked some additional questions via a brief interview with Jill Shepherd as part of the application process.
 More details about the application process here.

-Gregory Kramer is the Founding Teacher of Metta Programs and has been teaching Insight Meditation since 1980.
+Gregory Kramer is the Founding Teacher of the Insight Dialogue Community and has been teaching insight meditation since 1980.
 He developed the practice of Insight Dialogue and has been teaching it since 1995, offering retreats in North America, Asia, Europe, and Australia.
-He has studied with esteemed teachers, including Anagarika Dhammadina, Ven.…
+He has studied with esteemed teachers, including Anagarika…

 Learn more about Gregory Kramer

-Jill began practicing insight meditation in Thailand in 1999, and since that time has lived and worked at several meditation centers and monasteries in the US, Australia, England, and Thailand.
-She recently spent seven years on staff at the Insight Meditation Society (IMS) in Barre, Massachusetts, where she participated in…
+Jill Shepherd leads Insight Dialogue courses and non-residential workshops internationally.
+She began studying and practicing insight meditation in Thailand in 1999, and recently spent seven years on staff at the Insight Meditation Society (IMS) in Barre, Massachusetts, where she participated in several long retreats and Buddhist study programs, as well…

 Learn more about Jill Shepherd